Gazelle79/PurpleCow/solution.md

 SUMMARY
 -------
-**A java web application API that counts items.

-**Purple Cow doesn't have a GUI.
+Purple Cow is a java web API.
+It doesn't have a user interface.
 It can be tested using a plugin like PostMan.
 It can also be tested from a web browser.**

 REQUIREMENTS